Regulations and Standards for Baby and Children’s Products in the United Kingdom

 Documentation

 You should also maintain a register of complaints regarding the product’s safety, if necessary.
 In the regulations we could not find a list of cases in which a register of complaints is necessary.
-However, there could be a need for it when you receive complaints concerning safety aspects from your customers (e.g. products easily breaking into small parts that a child could ingest).
+However, there could be a need for it when you receive complaints, returns or reports concerning safety aspects from your customers (e.g. products easily breaking into small parts that a child could ingest).

 Labelling requirements

-The producer, that is the manufacturer or the company that sells the product under its brand, should ensure the traceability of its product by specifying, either on the product or its packaging:
+The producer should ensure the traceability of its product by specifying, either on the product or its packaging:

 • Company name and address, or